maikeleckelboom/seqlok-lab/packages/core/docs/architecture/01-seqlok-goals-and-non-goals.md

   },
 }));

+// owner / JS side
 const plan = planLayout(spec);
-const memory = attachWasmShared(plan, { initialPages: 4 });
+const backing = allocateWasmShared(plan, { initialPages: 4 });
-const backing = { memory }; // or wrapper returned by your backing helpers

 const controller = bindController(spec, backing);
-// Pass `plan` + backing info into Wasm so the Processor can bind there.
+const handoff = buildHandoff(plan, backing);

+// pass `handoff` (or a serialized form) into your Wasm-using agent.
+// processor side (JS worker, engine wrapper, or native code) reconstructs: const received = receiveHandoff(handoffFromMain);
+const processor = bindProcessor(received);
+// or an equivalent binding in the target language using the same plan layout.
 ```

-- JS and Wasm share the same memory & plan.
+- JS and Wasm share the same memory & plan, described by the handoff.
-- Both sides can bind to the same spec and operate coherently.
+- The Controller binds via `bindController(spec, backing)`.
+- The Processor (JS worker around Wasm, or native side) binds via `receiveHandoff` → `bindProcessor(received)` or an equivalent mapping that respects the same layout.

 ---